sngn/sngn/pkgs/eslint-plugin-split-and-sort-imports/README.md

 Then there are the following other groups, all of which are disabled when using 'minimal' config.

 - default - this group can be used for 'default' imports ("ImportDefaultSpecifier"s).
 It is special in that, if you want to gather default imports extra from named imports, you have to use this group.
 This cannot be achieved with regular expressions.
 This group needs to have a higher priority than 'named' group for it to be enabled.
 This group needs to have a higher priority than 'namedClass' group for it to gather capitalized 'default' imports.

 - namedClass - when using 'recommended' config, this group gathers imports whose 'local name' starts with a capital letter.
 It is not possible to further split them apart, with rxSource for example (as these match against the source, not the import name).
 This group needs to have a higher priority than 'named' group for it to be enabled.

 - type - when using 'recommended' config, this group is used for 'type' imports.
 It is not possible to further split them apart.

 - asset - when using 'recommended' config, this group is used for imports of 'static' assets (pictures and the like) that have no side effects.
 Otherwise there is nothing special about this group.
+Adjust `rxSource` for this group (or submit PR) to add more file types to this group.

-- style - when using 'recommended' config, this group is used for imports of 'style' assets (css files and the like). 'sideEffect' imports are not sorted by default.
+- style - when using 'recommended' config, this group is used for imports of 'style' assets (css files and the like).
+'sideEffect' type imports are not sorted by default.
 Otherwise there is nothing special about this group.
+Adjust `rxSource` for this group (or submit PR) to add more file types to this group.

 ##### localeCompare_locales